Moogerfooger: CP-251

 The CP-251 is a control voltage processor that is designed to be used with any of the moogerfoogers or any other audio device that can be manipulated with control voltages.
 It does not process sound, only the voltages that control the various parameters on other audio equipment.
 The control voltages act as invisible hands which "turn" the knobs and controls on the other gear.
 The CP-251 has a total of 9 knobs and 24 quarter-inch jacks.

+The original CP-251 used red socket nuts to indicate connections providing a voltage for external pedal control (via the ring contact).
+Later versions had black nuts with white rings painted on the panel.

 The CP-251 features an LFO with adjustable rate and square and triangle outputs, a lag processor that can alter the rise and fall of a signal, a multiple jack that passively joins four patchcords together, a white noise generator, two attenuators, a four-way mixer that can combine four signals into one, and a sample and hold.
 The sample and hold samples a voltage (the noise source) every time a trigger voltage (the square LFO) crosses the threshold.
 The sampled voltage appears in the output.
 The user can also use alternate sample and/or trigger voltages to produce desired effects.

+The later version replaced the two simple attenuators (scaled 10-0) with 'attenuverters' (scaled -5, 0, +5) which added the ability to invert the control voltage polarity as well as attenuate the amplitude.